kanwren/augustus/README.md

 );

 // Our 'base' domain type is { n: number }, the fields we want to serialize
-// without the 'Super' context. const baseSchema = S.recordOf({ n: S.aNumber });
+// without the 'Super' context const baseSchema = S.recordOf({ n: S.aNumber });

 // We use 'injecting' to get a special 'InjectSchema':